cylmat/cheats/php/solid.md

   - A module will be said to be closed if it is available for use by other modules.
 This assumes that the module has been given a well-defined, stable description (the interface in the sense of information hiding)

 * LSP: Let q(x) be a property provable about objects of x of type T. Then q(y) should be provable for objects y of type S where S is a subtype of T.
+  - Functions that use pointers or references to base classes must be able to use objects of derived classes without knowing it
 * ISP: A client should never be forced to implement an interface that it doesn’t use, or clients shouldn’t be forced to depend on methods they do not use.
+  - Many client-specific interfaces are better than one general-purpose interface
 * DIP: Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.
   - High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g., interfaces).
   - Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.